UX Design & Product Case Studies

 What was the outcome of the project?

-As a result of this project, the product manager, technical lead,
+As a result of this project, the product manager, technical lead, and

 Add a Title